Hamburg Süd: Corporate takeovers

 Hamburg Süd also owned Brazilian operator Aliança.
 It has taken over many companies over the years including Ellerman, Kien Hung, South Seas Steamship, Deutsche-Nah-Ost-Linie, Royal Mail Line, Pacific Steam Navigation Company, Swedish Laser Lines, Rotterdam Zuid-America Lijn (RZAL), Havenlijn and the Inter-America services of Crowley American Transport, and in 2015 the Chilean CCNI.

 In the past parts of Hamburg Süd have been known as Columbus Line.
 Since 2004, the services of Columbus Line are directly integrated into Hamburg-Süd.

 The current container fleet of dry boxes has a distinctive red color with a huge flag and white HAMBURG SÜD logo on the side.
 The refrigerated boxes are white with the flag and navy blue lettering.

+Hamburg Sud bought 25.000 containers and the CCL trade mark of the Italian Genoise Shipping Company CCL - Costa Container Line, based in Genoa Port, on 1st December 2007.

 In 2023, Maersk announced the brand would be retired.